cyclus/cyclus.github.com/source/devdoc/make-models/main.rst

 be consistent.
 Treat the StubModel and the StubCommModel in the same way as others to ensure it remains up-to-date.

-Similarly if a single model type is updated, e.g. !MarketModel.h, with new capability, each of the implemented models will need to be updated to be consistent.
+Similarly if a single model type is updated, e.g. MarketModel.h, with new capability, each of the implemented models will need to be updated to be consistent.
 Treat the Stub`*` Models in each sub-directory in the same way as the others to ensure it remains up-to-date.